 How do you know when your car seat expires?
-Find the label on the seat itself.
+Find the expiration date label on the seat itself.
 You will find the date of manufacture listed on it.
 Some seats have so kindly included the expiration date on that same label.
 Others just list the date of manufacture and then you need to cross-reference the manual to determine the number of years from that date the car seat manufacturer allows you to safely use it.
-If you cannot locate your hard copy manual, look it up online and/or call the car seat company’s customer service number.
+If you cannot locate your hard copy manual, look it up online and/or call the manufacturer of the car seat company’s customer service number.

 Why Do Car Seats Expire?